 Appendix D analyzes the sensitivity of the reported model results based on a linear piecewise first-order polynomial (p=1) relationship between Senate partisan seat balance/distance and the absolute ideological distance between presidents and their confirmed PAS executive appointees.
 We estimate a comparable set of model specifications based on a quadratic piecewise second-order polynomial (p=2) relationship to evaluate the sensitivity of evidence in support of both H1 and H2 when we an alternative functional form is employed.
-We do not undertake an analysis with higher-order polynomials ($p \ge 3$) since these are prone to yielding biased and noisy slope and intercept shift estimates, coupled with poor coverage of confidence intervals in RDD designs, and the design analyzed in this study (e.g., see Gelman and Imbens 2019).1
+We do not undertake an analysis with higher-order polynomials ($p \ge 3$) since these are prone to yielding biased and noisy slope and intercept shift estimates, coupled with poor coverage of confidence intervals in RDD designs, and the design analyzed in this study (e.g., see Gelman and Imbens 2019).6

-The evidence in Figures D1-D5 reveal that the results based on the piecewise quadratic estimates (p=2) are substantively similar compared to the estimates reported in the manuscript predicated on piecewise linear estimates (p=1) in most instances.
-One notable exception is that the estimates for the Manhattan partisan seat distance models based on the quadratic polynomial are noticeably more precise compared to the parallel estimates reported in the manuscript (Figure D5, Model D4; cf. Figure 5, Model 4).
+The evidence in Figures D1-D5 reveal that the results based on the piecewise quadratic estimates (p = 2) are substantively similar compared to the estimates reported in the manuscript predicated on piecewise linear estimates (p = 1).
 In short, the choice between a linear versus quadratic piecewise functional form has no substantive bearing on the empirical conclusions drawn from the manuscript regarding the impact of insecure Senate partisan majorities on constraining presidential appointments based on ideological affinity.

-1 Andrew Gelman and Guido W. Imbens.
+6 Andrew Gelman and Guido W. Imbens.
 2019.
 "Why High-Order Polynomials Should Not Be Used in Regression Discontinuity Designs."
 Journal of Business and Economics Statistics 37(3): 447-456.